jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 Vaccination rates for Aboriginal and Torres Strait Islander peoples (First Nations people) are now also expressed as a percentage of population.
 This data was uploaded on 25 November, dating back to 10 November 2021.

-Department of Health updates this data on a weekly basis and was included in the daily vaccination data pack since 10 August 2021.
+Department of Health updates this data on a weekly basis and was included in the daily vaccination data pack since 10 November 2021.

 These appear as `FIRST_NATIONS_<STATE|TERRITORY|AUS>_<FIRST|SECOND>_PCT_TOTAL` in `all.csv` and `all.json`, in addition to existing `FIRST_NATIONS_<STATE|TERRITORY|AUS>_<FIRST|SECOND>_DOSE_TOTAL` which counts the total number of doses.